 Being patient, even when you don’t feel patient, is an extremely successful way to develop sincere and long-lasting relationships with your co-workers.
 It can be a simple as acknowledging someone else’s mistake, making an effort to understand why they made the error, and taking the time to correct them.
 Patience is not difficult to understand, but due to the sometimes volatile nature of the workplace, it can be one of the most difficult to maintain.

 Developing your empathy is a critical skill if you are going to build positive working relationships with your co-workers.
 Taking the time to understand someone else’s perspective is a valuable and beneficial tool to have in your emotional repertoire.
 IT can help you see situations in a new light and open up new solutions to a myriad of issues caused by poor communication and lack of understanding.

-Practice Three: Stand Up For Yourself In a Calm Manner
+3. Stand Up for Yourself In a Calm Manner

 While being considerate is a key aspect of relationship building, you do not want to take it too far and become someone who is walked over repeatedly.
 Situations will arise where you need to stand up for yourself.
 However, standing up for yourself in the right way can be difficult and may take time to master.

 You need to be assertive and not aggressive.
 It is easy to lash out and be aggressive when someone has upset you, however, take a moment to do the breathing exercise talked about earlier and calm down.
 When you discuss matters in a calmer state of mind, you are far less likely to be seen as angry, irrational and aggressive.
 Also, consider the language you use when raising your concern, try not to use accusatory language, a simple change in phrasing can be the difference in how you are received.
 Saying “You don’t listen to me when I speak,” is a lot more aggressive than “I sometimes feel talked over during discussions.”
 The second phrasing is far more likely to be positively received.